dmatelokoh/chinook-analytics-portfolio/04-AI-collaboration/ai_collaboration_log.md

 ---

-## 4. Critical Evaluation — The Human Layer
+## 4. Critical Evaluation: The Human Layer

 The AI can generate output quickly.
 Knowing whether that output is correct, meaningful, and ready for a leadership audience is a separate skill.